tnmdevs/ussd/README.md

 * `previous()` this should return an object of the `Screen` class.
 It tells the session where to navigate to when the user chooses the back option.
 ### 5. Optional Methods
 You can extend the following methods to change some properties of the screen.
 * `type()` should return an integer delegated to constants `RELEASE` and `RESPONSE` of the `TNM\USSD\Response` class.
-It defaults to `RESPONSE` if not overridden.
+It defaults to `RESPONSE` if not overridden. `RESPONSE` renders a screen with an input field, while `RELEASE` renders a screen without an input field, used to instruct the USSD Gateway to close the USSD session.
+* `acceptsResponse()`, instead of the complexity of `type()` method, you can call `acceptsResponse()`.
+It should return a boolean which instructs the screen whether to render an input field or to send a screen that marks the end of the USSD session.
 * `goesBack()` return a boolean value defining if the screen should have a `back` navigation option.
 You can leave it alone unless you are defining the landing screen.

 ### 6. Exception Handling
 The USSD adapter has a self-rendering exception handler.
-To throw an exception, throw new `TNM\USSD\Exceptions\UssdException`.
+To use it, `throw new UssdException` of the `TNM\USSD\Exceptions` namespace.
 It takes two params: the `request` object and the message you want to pass to the user.
+The exception handler renders a USSD screen with the error message and terminates the session.

 ### 7. Input Data Validation
 You can set rules to validate the user input by using `Validates` trait of the `TNM\USSD\Http` namespace.